Mikuana/data_as_code/README.md

 # Concepts

+ - **Artifact**: an objects which represents data, and provide a direct means of obtaining it, typically via file path

+     - **MockSource**: a lineage *artifact* which precedes the *source*, but which is not actually available for use by the recipe.
+Allows for a more complete lineage to be declared when appropriate

- - **Source**: primary data; the "original" that is used by a **recipe**, before it has been changed in any way
+     - **Source**: primary data *artifact*; the "original" that is used by a *recipe*, before it has been changed in any way

- - **Intermediary**: an intermediate object that is the result of applying incremental changes to a *source*, but not the final data product that will be produced by the *recipe*.
+     - **Intermediary**: an intermediate data *artifact* that is the result of applying incremental changes to a *source*, but not yet the final data product produced by the *recipe*.
 Not meant to be used outside of the recipe, and treated as disposable

- - **Product**: the ultimate result of the *recipe*, which is intended for use outside the *recipe*.
+     - **Product**: the ultimate data *artifact* produced by a *recipe*, which is intended for use outside the *recipe*.
 Includes the complete *lineage* as a component of the packaged product, and optionally includes the *recipe* that was used to create it

+ - **Processor**: a step where data artifacts are changed in any way

+    - **Bypass**: a *processor* that does not actually do the work, but instead represents work that occurs outside of the *recipe*.
+Useful if data are treated by a third-party, or by other software that cannot be represented in any way in the *recipe*

- - **Recipe**: the set of instructions which use the specified *sources* to generate a final data *product*
+ - **Recipe**: the set of instructions which use the specified *sources*, and *processes* them in steps to generate the final data *product*

- - **Lineage**: metadata that can be used to trace a *product* back to its *source*, which includes all *intermediary* objects
+ - **Lineage**: metadata that can be used to trace a *product* back to its *source*, which includes all data *artifacts*